 Cannabis has become known as one of the oldest medicinal plants in the world.
-It can also be used as a supportive therapy for multiple sclerosis.
+It has also been studied in the context of supportive approaches for multiple sclerosis.

-Here you can find out about the different types of therapy with cannabis for MS, how the medicinal plant works and what to look out for when taking it.
+Here you can find out about the different research areas on cannabis in MS, how the medicinal plant is being studied and what to consider.
 For example, hemp is processed in different ways.
 The question of prescription requirements is also clarified.

 The most important facts in brief

-- Cannabis cannot be shown to have an influence on the immunological or even inflammatory processes in MS.
+- Cannabis has not been clearly shown to influence the immunological or inflammatory processes in MS.

 - Side effects are also possible.
 For example, cannabis can cause depression or lead to panic attacks.